Special Programs & Services

 - Regional Early Learning Administrative Services

-Institutional Education Programs for Skagit and Whatcom Juvenile Detention Centers
+Institutional Education Programs for Skagit, Snohomish and Whatcom Juvenile Detention Centers

-The NWESD has operated educational programs for incarcerated youth in Skagit and Whatcom county juvenile detention centers for over 20 years.
-These programs are operated 220 days annually, through agreement between the NWESD and the Mount Vernon and Bellingham School Districts, and in coordination with the respective juvenile court systems.
+The NWESD has operated educational programs for ajudicated youth in Skagit and Whatcom county juvenile detention centers for over 20 years.
+In 2013 the NWESD added the Snohomish Detention Center (formerly Denney Youth Center) in Everett.
+These programs are operated 220 days annually, through agreement between the NWESD and the school districts in each county, and in coordination with the respective juvenile court systems.
 Supplemental supports are provided for transition services through partnership with the Office of the Superintendent of Public Instruction (OSPI).

 School Nurse Corps program provides administrative and nursing services, as a statewide program funded by the legislature, to enhance school nursing services for school districts with minimal resources.